-The reticulated giraffe has a relatively limited distribution across northern and north-eastern Kenya, and small restricted populations most likely persist in southern Somalia and southern Ethiopia.
-It is estimated that about 8,700 individuals remain in the wild - a significant decrease from the approximate 37,000 three decades ago.
-However, numbers across northern Kenya appear to be increasing with improved community and private land conservation.
+The Reticulated giraffe has a relatively limited distribution across northern and north-eastern Kenya, and small restricted populations most likely persist in southern Somalia and southern Ethiopia.
+An estimate of 15,780 individuals remain in the wild - a decline of over 50% from the approximate 36,000 three decades ago.
+As a result of this decline, Reticulated giraffe were added to the IUCN Red List and listed as Endangered in 2018.
+In recent years, however, numbers across northern Kenya appear to be increasing with improved community and private land conservation.